Important Information on Account Access, Printing and Java Version

 You would issue the following command to switch to version 1.6:

 java-config -s sun-jdk-1.6

-Check your version of Java again after running the java-config command.
-If the version has not changed, you may also need to logout and log back in for the change to take effect.
-If you are using a machine in a different lab (e.g., CP-2004, EN-2036, etc.) you may need to go through this process again if your Java version is incorrect for that lab.
+You should also logout and log back in for the change to take effect.
+If you are using a machine in a different lab (e.g., CP-2004, EN-2036, etc.) you will need to go through this process again if your Java version is incorrect for that lab.